pytorch/serve/docs/batch_inference_with_ts.md

 ```text
 $ ab -k -l -n 10000 -c 1000 -T "image/jpeg" -p kitten.jpg localhost:8080/predictions/resnet-152
 ```
-The above test simulates MMS receiving 1000 concurrent requests at once and a total of 10,000 requests.
+The above test simulates TorchServe receiving 1000 concurrent requests at once and a total of 10,000 requests.
 All of these requests are directed to the endpoint "localhost:8080/predictions/resnet-152", which assumes that resnet-152 is already registered and scaled-up on TorchServe.
 We had done this registration and scaling up in the above steps.

 ## Conclusion